Floer trajectories and stabilizing divisors: Abstract

 \section{Abstract}

-We incorporate pearly Floer trajectories into the transversality scheme for pseudoholomorphic maps introduced by Cieliebak-Mohnke \cite{cm:trans} and further developed by Ionel-Parker \cite{ionel:vfc}, Wendl \cite{wendl:hyp}, and Gerstenberger \cite{gersten:trans}.
+We incorporate pearly Floer trajectories into the transversality scheme for pseudoholomorphic maps introduced by Cieliebak-Mohnke \cite{cm:trans}.
 By choosing generic domain-dependent almost complex structures we obtain zero and one-dimensional moduli spaces with the structure of cell complexes with rational fundamental classes.
-This gives a definition of Floer cohomology over Novikov rings via stabilizing divisors for compact symplectic manifolds with rational symplectic classes and Lagrangians that are fixed point sets of anti-symplectic involutions satisfying certain Maslov index conditions, in particular, Hamiltonian Floer cohomology.
+Integrating over these moduli spaces gives a definition of Floer cohomology over Novikov rings via stabilizing divisors for rational Lagrangians that are fixed point sets of anti-symplectic involutions satisfying certain Maslov index conditions as well as Hamiltonian Floer cohomology of compact rational symplectic manifolds.
+A subsequent paper \cite{fuk} extends the techniques to regularization of moduli spaces needed for the definition of Fukaya algebras for more general Lagrangians.